 Approximately 20,000 communities participate in the NFIP nationwide.
 As of October 2019, only five of those communities have achieved a CRS rating of Class 4, which provides a 30 percent reduction to flood insurance premiums.
 Only 12 communities nationwide have achieved a CRS rating of Class 3 or better.
-Salem is scheduled for a review of its CRS rating by FEMA at the end of year 2020 and is tentatively projected to achieve a Class 3 rating, which would further reduce flood insurance premiums in Salem 35 percent when compared to an undiscounted rate.
+Salem is scheduled for a review of its CRS rating by FEMA at the end of year 2020 and is tentatively projected to achieve a Class 4 rating.